 Sovereign Hill will light up the night between June 29 and July 21 in Australia’s largest ever light projection spectacle at one site.

-Tickets are now available for the multi award-winning Winter Wonderlights, which is part of the Ballarat Winter Festival.
+Tickets are now available for the multi award-winning Winter Wonderlights, part of the Ballarat Winter Festival.

 Winter Wonderlights will shine brighter in 2019 than ever before with an expanded footprint and more light projections.